 The need to change your baby formula is quite common.
-New babies, new moms, added to new formulas – new ingredients sometimes new simply work together, and sometimes they don’t.
+New babies, new moms, new formulas and new ingredients— sometimes what’s new works well together, and sometimes it doesn’t.
 In such a case, we go back to the drawing board and try to find the best way forward.

 Baby reacts to formula in a negative way

 When it comes to your little one, it’s hard to know what works and does not work for your baby.
 In most cases, it’s a matter of trial and error.
 Some new moms might find that while the baby accepts a particular formula brand, later on, they notice some form of reaction.

 Allergic reactions may be a common sign that your baby is having a negative response to the formula.
 However, in order to know for sure, you should contact your healthcare provider.